glo26/mit-machinelearning/README.md

 # MIT Machine Learning [ Data Science ]

-This repository is dedicated as a documentation to my journey at MIT Institute for Data, Systems, and Society (IDSS).
+This repo is dedicated as a documentation to my journey at MIT Institute for Data, Systems, and Society (IDSS).

 The tech stack used include Anaconda Python.